 No sailing experience is required.
 Students should be comfortable around the water and must demonstrate the ability to swim the first day of camp.

-Where is the swim test?
+Is the swim test?

-The swim test is conducted in the Oyster Farm F dock, right after arrival on Monday morning of camp.
+Yes, the swim test is conducted in the Oyster Farm F dock, right after arrival on Monday morning of camp.
 Students will complete a 25-yard swim unassisted.
 Students who miss the swim test will have to complete this requirement before participating in any camp activities.

 What type of boats are used?